Visiting Longmead Stadium

 Junior (under 13) FREE when accompanied by an adult or £2 if unaccompanied

 FA Cup and FA Trophy ties usually have the same pricing policy but the club reserves the right to adjust these as necessary.

-For more details please read the section on Entry prices, which can be found under Information.
+For more details on pricing including season tickets and Exective Lounge membership please read the section on Entry prices, which can be found under Information.

 The ground has a large, FREE car park, so there are no problems trying to squeeze into a space on the street, worries about receiving penalty tickets, or being wheel-clamped.